 Scott has given me everything I have ever wanted, especially his love (I feel adored by him) and seven kids!
 As much as he has loved our paradise, our family has grown and now we have different needs.

-We like to manage land and manage ponds.
+We loved the wild land around our log cabin.
+However, we like to manage land and manage ponds.
 There’s no real way to manage creeks and lakes, at least not a way for one family to do so.

 We love to fish.
 Although we had the creek, on our new land we will have four ponds.
 You can keep a pond and stock it with whatever you like.
 You can fertilize it, lime it, fish it—totally manage it.
 Fishing a pond can help build camaraderie between the people fishing.
-You might be able get that on a creek, but you really have to be separated to fish a creek.
+Although you might be able get that on a creek, you really have to be separated to fish a creek.

 Our family also loves to hunt, as you may know.
 We will be able to manage almost ten times more land.
 Making green fields and habitats for the wildlife, growing larger healthier deer, making landscape conducive (with some help from Legion Landscaping) to attracting dove, quail, and ducks is not only fun, but rewarding.

 We love to forage and find new edibles in the wild.
 Discovering what is on the land and enhancing the environment to create more food sources for the wildlife and for us is a major selling point.